Would you like to be a SHFPACT Council Member?

 Volunteering for the Council offers an opportunity to learn about governance in the non-government sector, in the fascinating area of sexual and reproductive health.
 Council members are supportive and committed to mutual professional development.

 SHFPACT Council and staff have some big issues to engage with over the coming years.
 We’re keen to bring on new Council members who can contribute their energy, commitment and ideas to help us ensure SHFPACT continues to offer quality services to all those who need them in the ACT.

 Otherwise, register your interest by emailing Jo Spratt with a cover letter detailing why you’d like to be involved in governing SHFPACT, and what you would bring to the Council.
 Attach your CV.
-Please submit by 12 August 2016.
+Please submit by close of business Monday 9 October 2017.

 Once we have all registrations of interest, we will contact those who fit our requirements and arrange a time for an informal catch-up with the Executive Director, Tim Bavinton, and one or two current Council members.